A nonabelian Brunn-Minkowski inequality: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Ehud Hrushovski for introducing the authors to this problem, J\'ozsef Balogh and Anand Pillay for helpful discussions, Richard Gardner, Vitali Milman, and Rolf Schneider for several historical remarks, and Guoxian Song for drawing the figure.
+The authors would like to thank Ehud Hrushovski for introducing the authors to this problem, J\'ozsef Balogh, Anand Pillay, and Lei Zhang for helpful discussions, Takashi Satomi for pointing out several typos and errors, Richard Gardner, Vitali Milman, and Rolf Schneider for several historical remarks, and Guoxian Song for drawing the figure.
 Special thanks to Jinpeng An for suggesting many useful references, and for carefully reading the paper and pointing out an important error in the first version of the manuscript.
+Finally, we would like to thank the anonymous referee for a very detailed report with many useful suggestions.